zzulueta/mslearn-ai-agents/Instructions/02-build-ai-agent.md

     The file is opened in a code editor.

-1. In the code file, replace the **your_project_endpoint** placeholder with the connection string for your project (copied from the project **Overview** page in the Azure AI Foundry portal), and the **your_model_deployment** placeholder with the name you assigned to your GPT-4 model deployment.
+1. In the code file, replace the **your_project_connection_string** placeholder with the connection string for your project (copied from the project **Overview** page in the Azure AI Foundry portal), and the **your_model_deployment** placeholder with the name you assigned to your gpt-4 model deployment.
-1. In the Agents playground, copy the name displayed in the **Setup** pane for your Bing resource and enter it in place of the **your_bing_connection** placeholder.
 1. After you've replaced the placeholders, use the **CTRL+S** command to save your changes and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.

-### Write code to connect to your project and chat with your model
+### Write code for an agent app

 > **Tip**: As you add code, be sure to maintain the correct indentation.

 1. Enter the following command to edit the code file that has been provided:

     ```
-   code basic-agent.py
+   code agent.py
     ```

-> **Tip**: In this exercise, you're actually building the whole agent mostly from scratch in your app to understand how to do so.
-During your own development, you can instead reference the agent ID of the agent you created in the Foundry portal to use that agent definition by using the `project_client.agents.get_agent("<agent_id>")`.

-1. Review the included libraries, taking note of the *Azure AI Projects* libraries for the client and tools.
+1. Review the existing code, which retrieves the application configuration settings and loads data from *data.txt* to be analyzed.
+The rest of the file includes comments where you will add the necessary code to implement your data analysis agent.
-1. In the definition for *Initialize tools*, add the following code to create the tool definitions and toolset:
+1. Find the comment **Add references** and add the following code to import the classes you will need to build an Azure AI agent that uses the built-in code interpreter tool:

     ```python
-    def initialize_tools():
-        # Create bing grounding tool
+   # Add references
+   from azure.identity import DefaultAzureCredential
+   from azure.ai.projects import AIProjectClient
+   from azure.ai.projects.models import CodeInterpreterTool
+    ```

+1. Find the comment **Connect to the Azure AI Foundry project** and add the following code to connect to the Azure AI project using the current Azure credentials.

+    > **Tip**: Be careful to maintain the correct indentation level.

+    ```python
+   # Connect to the Azure AI Foundry project
-        bing_connection = project_client.connections.get(
+   project_client = AIProjectClient.from_connection_string(
-            connection_name=os.getenv("BING_CONNECTION_NAME")
+       credential=DefaultAzureCredential
+            (exclude_environment_credential=True,
+             exclude_managed_identity_credential=True),
+       conn_str=PROJECT_CONNECTION_STRING
    )
-        conn_id = bing_connection.id
-        bing = BingGroundingTool(connection_id=conn_id)

-        # Create code interpreter tool
-        code_interpreter = CodeInterpreterTool()

-        # Create toolset of tools
-        toolset = ToolSet()
-        toolset.add(bing)
-        toolset.add(code_interpreter)
-        return toolset
     ```

-1. Under the comment **Create an agent**, add the following code to create your agent:
+1. Find the comment **Define an agent that uses the CodeInterpreter tool** and add the following code to define an AI agent that analyzes data and can use the code interpreter tool:

     ```python
-    # Create an agent
+   # Define an agent that uses the Code Interpreter tool
+   with project_client:
+       code_interpreter = CodeInterpreterTool()
        agent = project_client.agents.create_agent(
-        model=deployed_model,
-        name="my-agent",
-        instructions="You are a helpful agent who provides information about movie trends.
-Keep answers concise, but include as much relevant data as possible.",
-        toolset=toolset,
+           model=MODEL_DEPLOYMENT,
+           name="data-agent",
+           instructions="You are an AI agent that analyzes data.
+If the user requests a chart, you create it and save it as a .png file.",
+           tools=code_interpreter.definitions,
+           tool_resources=code_interpreter.resources,
        )
-    print(f"Created agent, agent ID: {agent.id}")
+       print(f"Using agent: {agent.name}")
+    ```

+1. Note that the next section of code sets up a loop for a user to enter a prompt, ending when the user enters "quit".

+1. Find the comment **Send a prompt to the agent** and add the following code to create a thread, add a user message to the prompt along with the data from the file that was loaded previously, and run thread with the agent.

+    ```python

-    # Create a thread
+   # Send a prompt to the agent
    thread = project_client.agents.create_thread()
-    print(f"Created thread, thread ID: {thread.id}")

-    # Create a message
    message = project_client.agents.create_message(
        thread_id=thread.id,
        role="user",
-        content="What were the 10 most popular movies in 2024?
-Chart out the total gross revenue for those movies",
+       content=f"{user_prompt} - {data}",
    )
-    print(f"Created message, message ID: {message.id}")
+   run = project_client.agents.create_and_process_run(thread_id=thread.id, agent_id=agent.id)
      ```

-1. Review the code you just added, taking note of the creation of the agent, thread, and message.
-1. Under the comment **Run the agent**, add the following code to run your agent and get the messages from the thread, taking note of the client calls required to do so:
+1. Find the comment **Check the run status for failures** and add the following code to show any errors that occur.

     ```python
-    # Run the agent
+   # Check the run status for failures
-    run = project_client.agents.create_and_process_run(thread_id=thread.id, agent_id=agent.id)
-    print(f"Run finished with status: {run.status}")

    if run.status == "failed":
-        # Check if you got "Rate limit is exceeded.", then you want to get more quota
        print(f"Run failed: {run.last_error}")
+    ```

+1. Find the comment **Get messages from the thread** and add the following code to retrieve the messages from the completed thread and display the last ne that was sent by the agent.

+    ```python
    # Get messages from the thread
    messages = project_client.agents.list_messages(thread_id=thread.id)
+   last_msg = messages.get_last_text_message_by_role("assistant")
+   if last_msg:
+       print(f"Last Message: {last_msg.text.value}")
     ```

+1. Find the comment **Save any generated files** and add the following code to get any file paths from the messages (which indicate that the agent generated a file) and save the generated files to the app folder.

+    ```python
+   # Save any generated files
+   for file_path_annotation in messages.file_path_annotations:
+       project_client.agents.save_file(file_id=file_path_annotation.file_path.file_id, file_name=Path(file_path_annotation.text).name)
+       print(f"File saved as {Path(file_path_annotation.text).name}")
+    ```

+1. Find the comment **Delete the agent when done** and add the following code to delete the agent when no longer needed.

+    ```python
+   # Delete the agent when done
+   project_client.agents.delete_agent(agent.id)
+    ```

+1. Review the code, using the comments to understand how it:
+    - Creates a new agent that uses the built-in code interpreter tool and has explicit instructions.
+    - Runs a thread with a prompt message from the user along with the data to be analyzed.
+    - Checks the status of the run in case there's a failure
+    - Retrieves the messages from the completed thread and displays the last one sent by the agent.
+    - Saves each file that was generated.
+    - Deletes the agent when it is no longer required.

-1. Use the **CTRL+S** command to save your changes to the code file and then use the **CTRL+Q** command to close the code editor while keeping the cloud shell command line open.
+1. Save the code file (*CTRL+S*) when you have finished.
+You can also close the code editor (*CTRL+Q*); though you may want to keep it open in case you need to make any edits to the code you added.
+In either case, keep the cloud shell command line pane open.

 ### Sign into Azure and run the app

-Now that the code is complete, it's time to run the application.

 1. In the cloud shell command line pane, enter the following command to sign into Azure.